GodotSteam/GodotSteam/README.md

 Known Issues
 ----------
-- Lobby message will crash game, favoriting lobbies does not work yet
-- getFriendGamePlayed is incomplete; should be a dictionary
+- None... so far.

 Quick How-To
 ----------
 - Download this repository and unpack it.
 - Download and unpack the [Steamworks SDK](https://partner.steamgames.com); this requires a Steam developer account.
-- Download and unpack the [Godot source](https://github.com/godotengine/godot); preferably 2.1.5.
+- Download and unpack the [Godot source](https://github.com/godotengine/godot); preferably 2.1.6.
 - Move the following to godotsteam/sdk/:
 ````
     sdk/public/